Skip to header Skip to main content Skip to footer

 The Nobel Prize Museum shares stories of Nobel Prize laureates and their connections to music.
 The Medieval Museum takes you on a walk through medieval Stockholm, exploring the role of music – from street performers and town pipers to church songs and rituals.

-The evening concludes with an organ concert in the grand, centuries-old Storkyrkan, the Stockholm Cathedral.
+Afterwards, a captivating organ concert awaits in the magnificent Storkyrkan, where music by composers such as Johann Sebastian Bach is performed beneath the medieval vaults.
 Before the concert, you are invited to explore the church’s interior on your own, which usually requires an entrance ticket.

 Welcome to an evening where history, knowledge, and music intertwine.

-A free guided tour at the Nobel Prize Museum
+17:55–18:25 Guided tour at the Nobel Prize Museum / walking tour by the Medieval Museum

 Programme